 - Corneal disease

-There are different ways in which stem cell treatment for hair has been developed.
-This procedure involves taking stem cells from the body, culturing them, multiplying them, and then injecting them back into the balding regions of the scalp.
+A stem cell hair transplant involves taking stem cells from the body, culturing them, multiplying them, and then injecting them back into the balding regions of the scalp.

 - Adipose tissue (from fat cells)